 These distractions can range from colleagues interrupting you throughout the day, email notifications going off on your desktop, or smartphone notifications going off every couple of minutes.

 Of course, interruptions by colleagues or your manager are inevitable, but keep in mind that you can control these kinds of distractions.
 If one of your coworkers needs you to help them out, kindly say you'll get with them in 5-10 minutes.
-Or it happens to be an informal chat about something outside of work (i.e., sports), definitely put that off until later.
 Those types of conversations can end up being a massive time-waster at work.
 Unless it's urgent, getting a couple more minutes working on a project won't hurt.
 Getting used to this practice will help be more disciplined with your time.

-The Pomodoro Technique is unique and has proven to work for many people needing to manage their time wisely.
-Cirillo doesn't stress enough the importance of practicing the technique as a whole; in other words, sticking to 25-minute time blocks and 5 minute breaks to follow.
-If you want to change the way you work and see real results, then stick to the time limits.
-Even I tried the technique for a few days, and it was quite challenging because my body wasn’t used to the time restrictions.
-But after sticking with it for a week, I noticed some changes in my daily routine and found I was getting more things done.
+The Pomodoro Technique has proven to work for many people managing their time wisely.
+Cirillo doesn't stress enough the importance of practicing the technique as a whole.
+In other words, sticking to 25-minute time blocks and 5 minute breaks to follow.
+If you want to change the way you work, then stick to the time limits.
+Even I tried the technique for a few days, and it was quite challenging.
+But after sticking with it for a week, I noticed some changes and found I was getting more things done.
 So I benefited a great deal practicing the technique because I was doing tasks at a much slower rate than usual.

-If you would like to try this out at the office, or interested in finding out more details, feel free to purchase Cirillo’s book, or go to his website for more in-depth training on the Pomodoro Technique.
+If you would like to try this out at the office, go to his website for more in-depth training on the Pomodoro Technique.

 If you've tried the Pomodoro Technique before, please share your experience by leaving a comment below.

 Check our Cirillo's book on the Pomodoro technique below!